Devitzer/Obsidian/README.md

 The easy one.

-# NOTICE!!

-**I have put CitrineScript on a small pause, I am working on a lot of things!
-Such as learning C, C++ (after c), and I am also working on a TextMate grammar extension for CitrineScript, which means you will get syntax highlighting!
-I did work on a decent amount of new features before I decided this, so I will publish them.
-Also, I have been on vacation with family!
-So, I plan to be back in a week or so; probably earlier.
-Thank you!
-Also, to be friendly to beginners, I do plan to update the docs website for these new features ASAP.**

 # Welcome!

 Welcome to CitrineScript!
 CitrineScript is a very simple, light and fun language to learn!
 In this README, I will show you how to get started, and some resources to help you with this language!